jlrd/ScheduledTaskReleasePipeline/README.md

 ### Run As

 The user the task run as is the user credentials that your script coming from Jenkins will use.
-Best practice for service accounts is principal of least privilige.
+Best practice for service accounts is principal of least privilege.

 ### JenkinsAgentTaskSetup.ps1